 Sheath Style Wedding Gown vs Mermaid Dress: The Difference

 There’s another style of wedding gown that many brides refer to as mermaid gown, but it is not.
 That is the sheath style wedding dress, also known as ‘column gown’.
-Sheath gowns have very minimal design and are very simple, straight (column) dress (like a chemise slip).
+Sheath gowns have very minimal design and are very simple, straight (column) dress that clings to the body (like a chemise slip) to give a fitted, streamlined silhouette.
 Some variations of sheath gowns end in a fish-tail-like train that drapes to the back and onto the floor.
 A Sheath wedding gown is straight (I-shaped), flowy and body-hugging and is made of soft fabric that shows the outline and curves of the body.
 Swipe or scroll down to find out about all the ways sheath dresses are different from mermaid wedding gowns and see photos.

 1. Has No Bells and Whistles: The sheath style wedding gown is light-weight and minimalistic in design (without flashy designs).
 The look the gown gives on the body is the shape it takes/ forms from the curves of the bride’s body.